 We considered that traditional machine learning techniques like support vector machines (SVM), hidden Markov models (HMM), k-means clustering, self-organizing maps (SOM) and even multi-layer perceptron models (MLP) do not have the required structure complexity to model the relationship between the features in the input data in order to produced high accuracy.
 Therefore, the main decision was whether to use a convolutional neural network (CNN) or a recurrent neural network (RNN).

-Convolutional neural networks were conceptualized for more than 20 years, for example in [46], but they gained traction among researchers in the last years, especially due to the increase in compute resources, which followed and at some points even outpaced Moore’s Law [47].
+Convolutional neural networks were conceptualized for more than 20 years, for example in [46], but they gained traction among researchers in the last years, especially thanks to the increase in compute resources, which followed and at some points even outpaced Moore’s Law [47].
 In speech recognition systems they were used successfully in research like [43], [48] and [49].
-In [19] and [55] CNN’s are used for detecting overlapped speech and in [38] a novel CNN architecture is proposed for speaker recognition.
-Even though CNN’s are extremely powerful for image analysis applications, we can see there are important good results that demonstrate their usefulness in speech-based systems.
+In [19] and [55] CNNs are used for detecting overlapped speech and in [38] a novel CNN architecture is proposed for speaker recognition.
+Even though CNNs are extremely powerful for image analysis applications, we can see there are important good results that demonstrate their usefulness in speech-based systems.

-A subclass of RNN’s, Long-Short Term Memory networks, were successfully used in the last few years for sequence modeling where there is a correlation between elements in the sequence, like speech recognition or natural language processing.
+A subclass of RNNs, Long-Short Term Memory networks (LSTMs), were successfully used in the last few years for sequence modeling where there is a correlation between elements in the sequence, like speech recognition or natural language processing.
 Even though they gained attention lately, the concept is also at least 20 years old, and one of the first cited papers is [23].
-According to [50], RNN’s are used in well-established speech recognition applications like Amazon Alexa, Google’s Assistant or Apple’s Siri.
-Another powerful example of LSTM’s used in speech analysis systems is presented in [39].
-Speaker counting was approached using LSTM’s in [22] and [57].
-Interestingly, even though LSTM models are considered the norm in sequence modeling, [56] challenges this assumption and demonstrates CNNs can even outperform LSTMs.
+According to [50], RNNs are used in well-established speech recognition applications like Amazon Alexa, Google’s Assistant or Apple’s Siri.
+Another powerful example of LSTMs used in speech analysis systems is presented in [39].
+Speaker counting was approached using LSTMs in [22] and [57].
+Interestingly, even though LSTM models are considered the norm in sequence modeling, [56] challenges this assumption and demonstrates CNNs can even outperform LSTMs for sequence modeling.

 For speaker counting or overlapped speech detection on short timeframes, we believe CNNs are a better solution.
 This is because during conversational speech, a speaker may become active at any time, suggesting that signal frames in a sequence should be regarded as uncorrelated.
 With longer signal windows, the correlation between timeframes in the sequence may be higher, which justifies the usage of LSTMs, like in [22] and [55], where 5 seconds frames are used.
 Also, there is a general belief that CNNs are faster by design which is appealing for an application where latency is critical.
 In addition, we obtained encouraging results for overlapped speech detection with CNNs in [19] and after that, [55] presented another CNN based approach for the same task with promising results.